 - The best VPN services to keep your online business private

 All the best password managers secure your data, both on your machine and in the cloud, with the toughest form of encryption in wide usage today.
-All have software for Windows, macOS, Android and iOS.
+All have software for Windows, macOS, Android and iOS, and sometimes Linux as well.

 All can be installed on an unlimited number of devices for a single (usually paid) account and store an unlimited, or nearly unlimited, number of passwords.
 A couple are entirely free to use, and some others can be used across multiple devices for free.